luiscarlosgph/docker-templates/pycharm/README.md

 When you create a new project, you have to configure PyCharm to use the `pyenv` Python interpreter.

-Select `Previously configured interpreter`, then click on the three dots `...`, select `System Interpreter`, and navigate to `~/.pyenv/shims/python`.
+Select `Previously configured interpreter`, then click on the dropdown `Add Interpreter`, select `System Interpreter`, and navigate to `~/.pyenv/shims/python`.
 The result should look like this:

 ![pycharm_config](https://user-images.githubusercontent.com/3996630/192641199-f43e0a9e-d44f-4c7c-9669-1e73cffc7a65.png)